Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Like some of the hard-copy magazines, you see in the pictures in this post.
 You can read some of them online or buy a PDF copy if that is your thing.
 Some of the PDFs have high-quality photography and amazing stories.

 I have no connection to the following publications or get anything from them.
-I buy from them with my own money.
+But I want to share these great publications.

 Sidetracked Magazine- This is an online and printed magazine.
 That captures the experiences of adventure travel through personal stories.
 I like to describe it like NatGeo meets Banff Mountain World Tour in one magazine.
 These are coffee-table quality.
 Around $12 plus shipping.